IT Job Market and US National Employment Data

 Historic IT Job Market Size

-The current size of the IT job market to just over 4.19 million positions.
+The current size of the IT job market to just under 4.2 million positions.

 IT Job Market Segmentation